Tuzhen222/IMAGECLEF-2025-Dermatological-segmentation/README.md

 | Nevus | 0.905 | 0.830 | 0.905 |
 | Dermatofibroma | 0.875 | 0.790 | 0.875 |

-## Troubleshooting

-### CUDA Out of Memory
-If you encounter "CUDA out of memory" errors:
-1. Reduce batch size with `--batch_size 4` or even lower
-2. Try a smaller model, e.g., `--vit_name "ViT-B_32"`
-3. Reduce image size with `--img_size 192`
-4. Enable mixed precision training with `--use_amp` if not already enabled

-### Poor Performance
-If model performance is unsatisfactory:
-1. Try training for more epochs: `--num_epochs 20`
-2. Use a larger model: `--vit_name "ViT-L_16"`
-3. Reduce learning rate: `--lr 5e-5`
-4. Increase weight decay for better regularization: `--weight_decay 5e-3`
-5. Ensure your data is properly preprocessed and normalized

-### Loading Pretrained Weights
-If you have issues loading pretrained weights:
-1. Check that the `pretrained_models` directory contains the correct `.npz` files
-2. If using a custom directory, specify it with `--pretrained_dir "path/to/pretrained"`
-3. If weights are missing, try downloading them again with gdown

 ## 📄 Citation